Image to CSS Gradient Generator

 Gradients are powerful because they can create a sense of movement and atmosphere.
 A "foggy" gradient can suggest morning light, while a sharp, angled gradient can create a modern, edgy feel.
 By extracting gradients directly from images, designers can ensure their backgrounds and UI elements perfectly match the mood and tone of their visual content.

-How to Generate Gradients from Images
+How Gradients Are Generated from Images

 Generating a gradient from an image involves analyzing the color data of the image file.
 Our tool uses the HTML5 Canvas API to read every pixel in your uploaded image.
-It then quantizes these colors—essentially grouping similar shades together—to determine which colors appear most frequently.
+It then quantizes these colors — essentially grouping similar shades together — to determine which colors appear most frequently.

 Once the dominant colors are identified, the tool calculates the best way to blend them.
 For a linear gradient, it selects the primary dominant color and the secondary dominant color.
 It then generates the CSS syntax required to replicate that blend in the browser.
 This process allows you to take the complex color profile of a photograph or logo and distill it into a simple, usable CSS code snippet.
 You can then use these colors in our Color Converter to fine-tune them for print or other media.

-CSS Gradient Guide
+CSS Gradient Syntax Guide

 Understanding the CSS syntax helps you get the most out of this tool.
 A standard linear gradient in CSS looks like this: